In this week’s eSkeptic:

 Skeptics also trekked up the San Gabriel mountains to Mt.
 Wilson to visit the observatory telescopes, which were in their day the largest on the planet, including the 60-inch telescope that was involved in important work in locating our solar system within the Milky Way Galaxy, the 100-inch telescope that Hubble used to discover the expanding universe, and the solar observatory from which hand-drawn illustrations of the sun and its spots have been made daily for a century.

-Finally, a fund-raising dinner featuring Richard Dawkins and Lawrence Krauss, held at the Shermer home in Altadena, includes an impromptu close-up magic show by Jamy Ian Swiss.
+Finally, a fund-raising dinner featuring Richard Dawkins, held at the Shermer home in Altadena, includes an impromptu close-up magic show by Jamy Ian Swiss.
 At the end Dawkins declared “Jamy is the best conjurer I’ve ever seen.”